 Dom Tower, Utrecht, Netherlands

 Hi!
-I am Matt, and I am an Assistant Professor at Cal State Bakersfield.
+I am Matt, and I am an Associate Professor at California State University, Bakersfield.
 I grew up in St. Louis, then went to Amherst College for my B.A.
 From there, I went to Penn State for grad school and Utrecht University for my postdoc.

 I study the processes through which the Earth deforms, especially those that cause earthquakes.